Synixe/Documents/constitution.md

 Moderators can resign at any time.
 They can be asked to continue serving their position for a maximum period of 14 days.

 ### 5.4.4 - Removal
-A Moderator may be removed from their position by a two thirds vote of the Executive Board during a session if they have failed to complete the responsibilites of their position.
+A Moderator may be removed from their position by a two thirds vote of the Executive Board during a session if they have failed to complete the responsibilities of their position.

 ## 5.5 - Committees
 Committees are groups of organization members that are mandated with the investigation of a specific aspect of the organization or can be mandated with the oversight or management of an aspect of the organization.
 Committees can be one of two types: